 If your child does not have a regular doctor or you need to talk to someone when your doctor isn’t available, you can use the CincyKids Health Connect app to talk to a Cincinnati Children’s provider about next steps.

 Is Cincinnati Children’s screening for COVID-19 symptoms at entrances?

-Has Cincinnati Children’s made any updates to the visitor policy?
+What is Cincinnati Children’s visitor policy?

-Exceptions will be made for patients in end-of-life care on an individual basis.
+- Exceptions will be made for patients in end-of-life care on an individual basis.